richrdkng/OpenMeetings-Bookmarklet/README.md

 During **Online Conferences** the size of the **OpenMeetings Flash interface** can be to small, even to a point where its usability is questionable.

-This [bookmarklet](http://en.wikipedia.org/wiki/Bookmarklet) toggles ( turn on / off ) the **OpenMeetings Flash interface** to stretch out in the whole browser or shrink back to its original size.
+This [bookmarklet](http://en.wikipedia.org/wiki/Bookmarklet) (JavaScript code as a callable bookmark) toggles ( turn on/off ) the **OpenMeetings Flash interface** to stretch out in the whole browser or shrink back to its original size.

 **The bookmarklet should not interfere and / or alter the behaviour of the OpenMeetings Flash interface.
-More information in the LICENSE.txt**
+More information in the [LICENSE.txt](https://github.com/KingForge/OpenMeetings-Bookmarklet/blob/master/LICENSE.txt)**

 For safety and other reasons the bookmarklet works **ONLY** during **Online Conferences** at "technikum-wien.at" and **WILL NOT** alter other sites.